Maintaining Senior Independence and Avoiding Social Isolation

 - Scheduled transportation means seniors are not reliant on their caregiver's schedule to get them where they need to go.
 It also eases the burden on caregivers to drive seniors to health care appointments.

 The biggest benefit to senior living is the opportunity to socialize with other residents and caregivers on a regular basis.
 Senior living communities have robust activities programs with something going on at any given time of the day.
-Even during COVID-19, communities are getting creative in maintaining their activities programs while socially distancing, such as hosting bingo in hallways, etc. Many seniors express that they wish they'd made the move sooner after settling into their community.
+Even during COVID-19, communities are getting creative in maintaining their activities programs while socially distancing.
+Many seniors express the wish that they'd made the move sooner after settling into their community.

 Is it time to speak to an advisor about your senior living search?
-Contact us today.
+Find you nearest community.